 Behind DBT is the commitment to the core conditions of acceptance and change, hence the dialectic process.
 The dialectic method as used in DBT is the interplay of two coexisting and possibly even contradictory truths housed inside each of us.
 DBT practice is about encouraging the acceptance of self as is while also being motivated to change where change is realistically possible.

 Here at Veritas Collaborative, the DBT program is offered as a skills-based class for the young men and women with eating disorders under our care.
 Residents typically attend DBT groups two to three times per week and are encouraged to practice the skills daily as circumstances permit.
 DBT is also woven into various aspects of the the Adolescent and University Programs such as individual sessions, meal processing, and mileau therapy.
 Through this therapeutic process, patients learn to increase self-awareness, control self-defeating thoughts, and handle conflict and stress.
 With these skills, the young males and females under our care can have an increased chance for long-term recovery from their eating disorder.

 — Written by Archana Aragon, LCSW, Psychotherapist

-To connect directly with a member of Veritas Collaborative’s Clinical Team, or for more information about how DBT is utilized at Veritas Collaborative, please contact us at email@example.com or call 919-908-9730.
+To connect directly with a member of Veritas Collaborative’s Center Team, or for more information about how DBT is utilized at Veritas Collaborative, please contact us at email@example.com or call 919-908-9730.